MarcialRosales/java-pcf-workshops/README.md

 1. Build fare-service
  	`mvn install`
 2. Deploy fare-service using the manifest
-	`cf push fare-service -f target/manifest.yml`
+	`cf push -f target/manifest.yml`
-	`cf app fare-service` Check out the url where it is listening
+	`cf app fare-service-app` Check out the url where it is listening
 3. Build flight-availability
 	`mvn install`
 4. Deploy flight-availability using the manifest.
 Do we need to make any changes before we deploy?
-	`cf push flight-availability -f target/manifest.yml`
+	`cf push  -f target/manifest.yml`
 	`cf app flight-availability`  check out the url
 	`curl '<url>/fares?origin=MAD&destination=FRA'` does it work?
 5. It does not work because flight-availability is using `http://localhost:8081` as the fare-service url.
 6. We can fix this issue by setting the proper environment variables in the manifest: